tomtom-international/asciidoxy/README.md

 AsciiDoxy generates API documentation from [Doxygen](https://doxygen.nl) XML output to AsciiDoc.
-[AsciiDoctor](https://asciidoctor.org) is then used to create HTML or PDF documentation that can be published on-line.
+[AsciiDoctor](https://asciidoctor.org) is then used to create HTML or PDF documentation that can be published online.

 Supported languages:
 - C++
 - Java
-- Objective C
+- Objective-C
 - Python (using [doxypypy](https://github.com/Feneric/doxypypy))
-- Swift (transcoded from Objective C only)
+- Swift (transcoded from Objective-C only)
 - Kotlin (transcoded from Java only)

 Features:

 - API documentation generation.
 - Collecting API reference information from remote and local sources.
-- Single and multi page HTML output.
+- Single and multipage HTML output.
 - Single page PDF output.
 - Transcoding: showing how to use elements written in one language in another compatible language.